PSYCHOL 3022 - Individual Differences, Personality & Assessment

 Course Details

-Course Code PSYCHOL 3022 Course Individual Differences, Personality & Assessment Coordinating Unit Psychology Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites PSYCHOL 2004 and (PSYCHOL 2005 or PSYCHOL 2006 or PSYCHOL 2007 or PSYCHOL 2008 or PSYCHOL 2009) Assessment Online activities; essays Course Staff
+Course Code PSYCHOL 3022 Course Individual Differences, Personality & Assessment Coordinating Unit Psychology Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 1 hour of face-to-face class time per week; 3 hours of online class time per week.
+Available for Study Abroad and Exchange Y Prerequisites PSYCHOL 2004 and (PSYCHOL 2005 or PSYCHOL 2006 or PSYCHOL 2007 or PSYCHOL 2008 or PSYCHOL 2009) Assessment Tutorial attendance and participation; online activities; essays Course Staff

 Course Coordinator: Ella Moeck